Geoscience Data Journal

 The title page should also include a dataset section, featuring the details and DOI (or unique identifier and URL) of the dataset.
 This should follow the recommended DataCite approach for rendering a DataCite citation for human readers using the following properties (optional properties are shown in parentheses):

-Preferred formats for the text and tables of your manuscript are .doc or .rtf.
+Preferred formats for the text and tables of your manuscript are .docx, .doc or .rtf.
 LaTeX files may be submitted provided that a .pdf file is provided in addition to the source files and that figures are supplied in .eps format.

 LaTeX paper submission